Enjoyed our article?

 • Avoid charging from the grid during the price spike.

-• Self-consume your usage or export to the grid if your system is set up for it -this supports the energy system and can earn you a high feed-in tariff at peak times.
+• Self-consume your usage or export to the grid if your system is set up for it – this supports the energy system.

 Our tools are here to help you